OpenNebula/addon-storpool/docs/qosclass.md

 ### Per VM Disk QoS Class tag name

-The `SP_QOSCLASS` variable in the VM attribute could be extended with a semicolon ';' separated list of speciffic QoS tag for given disks in format `{VM_DISK_ID}:QosClassTagName`
+The `SP_QOSCLASS` variable in the VM attribute could be extended with a semicolon ';' separated list of specific QoS tag for given disks in format `{VM_DISK_ID}:QosClassTagName`

 Example 1:
 `SP_QOSCLASS=defaultVMQosTagName;2:QosTagNameForDiskId_2;4:QosTagNameForDiskId_4`